 - 1/2 tsp black pepper

 - 2 tbsp chopped chives

-- Start by putting the potatoes in a large pan and cover with water and add half the salt to the potatoes and water.
+- Start by putting the potatoes in a large pan and cover them with water and add salt to the potatoes and water.
 Boil the potatoes until fork-tender.

-- Drain the water from the potatoes and put in a large bowl.
-Add the sour cream, butter, salt, and pepper, and mash with a fork until well blended.
+- Drain the water from the potatoes and put them in a large bowl.
+Add the sour cream, butter, salt, and pepper and mash with a fork until well blended.
 Stir in the chives.